Protect people, parks, and our shared heritage.

 We're proud that our law enforcement rangers come from all walks of life and cultures.
 Whether you're a veteran, a student, bilingual, or just looking for a meaningful career, there's a path to employment for you.

 The National Park Service is actively recruiting for new law enforcement rangers to join our team!
 Prior attendance of a Park Ranger Law Enforcement Academy (PRLEA, also known as “Seasonal Academy”) is not a prerequisite for consideration.
 Prior NPS experience is not required.
 Jobs will be posted approximately 3 times each year, for multiple locations across the service.

 - A current status employee in the NPS or another federal agency, who is considering a career change to Visitor and Resource Protection?

 - Schedule A-eligible through a non-disqualifying disability?

 - Land Management Workforce Flexibility Act (LMWFA) eligible?

 - Have another hiring authority not listed here?

-Frequently Asked Questions About the Law Enforcement Hiring Initiative
+Frequently Asked Questions About Changes to NPS Law Enforcement Hiring Initiative